Give a man a fish and he’ll eat for a day.

 Teach a man to fish—he’ll likely invest in a trolling motor!

 Trolling motors can revolutionize the way you fish, and even the way you use your boat.
-Whether you’re boating on large, open bodies of water or winding rivers, your deck boat might truly benefit from a purchasing a trolling motor to call your own.
+Whether you’re boating on large, open bodies of water or winding rivers, your deck boat might truly benefit from purchasing a trolling motor to call your own.

 But what are the keys to choosing a deck boat trolling motor?
 And what are some of the best models?